-The class will be 85% hands-on instruction and 15% classroom instruction.
-The classroom portion will focus on the concepts of the skills test including basic control and backing the truck/trailer.
-The classroom portion will also focus on the concepts of double clutch shifting.
-The hands-on portion will focus on operating the truck/trailer in a controlled environment and under close supervision of the instructor(s).
-The hands-on portion will also include intensive training in backing the truck/trailer in a controlled backing concourse.
+The 4-week class is 85% hands-on instruction and 15% classroom instruction.
+The classroom portion focuses on the concepts of the skills test including basic control and backing the truck/trailer.
+The classroom portion also focuses on the concepts of double clutch shifting.
+The hands-on portion focuses on operating the truck/trailer in a controlled environment and under close supervision of the instructor(s).
+The hands-on portion also includes intensive training in backing the truck/trailer in a controlled backing concourse.

-The students will be tested on their knowledge via written test review, online test review and skills test (driving and backing) evaluations by the instructor(s).
+The students are tested on their knowledge via written test review and skills test (driving and backing) evaluations by the instructor(s).
+Additional practice is available using a state of the art simulator.